 Thrive Market works as a membership club– similar to Costco.
 So the more you buy the more your membership fee value increases.
 We encourage you to download our low FODMAP curated shopping list and review it carefully to realistically determine how many of the products you would buy- and how often.

-If you decide to become a member please use one of our links (see below) – we make a small commision as an affiliate and it helps us continue to bring you low FODMAP resources!
+If you decide to become a member please use one of our links (see below) – This post may include affiliate links.
+Please see our complete disclosure here.

 The $59.95 membership fee is actually very reasonable for one year.
 If you sign up now they are giving an additional 20% discount on your first 3 orders.
 And if you need help with the membership fee they have a program that will assist with that.
 They also offer a ton of freebies and extra discounts almost daily.

 By joining Thrive Market as an annual member, you’ll be joining hundreds of thousands of Americans across the country who are already enjoying wholesome products at wholesale prices.
 Because of the membership, we don’t have to mark up our products like other retailers and can pass along those savings to our members.
 As a result, the average member makes back their $59.95 annual membership fee (that’s just $5/month) in savings in just 2 orders.
 For each paid membership, Thrive Market provides a free membership to a family in need, teacher, veteran, or first responder.
 Together we can make healthy options affordable and accessible to everyone.